Overview of GAAP

 • Consistency: GAAP ensures that financial statements are prepared consistently, making it easier for investors, regulators, and stakeholders to compare financial information across different organizations.

-• Transparency: By following GAAP, companies provide clear, detailed financial information, enhancing transparency and trust.
+• Transparency: Following GAAP, companies provide clear, detailed financial information, enhancing transparency and trust.

 • Regulatory Compliance: Adhering to GAAP helps companies comply with regulatory requirements, avoiding legal and financial penalties.